proofit404/dependencies/docs/why.md

 Someone might say this is an improvement over one huge class.

-1. **All methods grouped around classes with the same responsibility.**
+1. **All methods grouped in classes with the same responsibility.**
 2. **Better code reuse.** We can use the same notification mechanism in different classes with just one line of code.

 But there are a lot of problems too.
-Imagine you during debugging session of the `Order` class.
+During a debugging session,

 1. **In the `get_notification_text` you have no idea who set up `payment_details`.**
-2. **In the `Order` class itself you see bunch of low level methods which are deep implementation details.** What public method I should call?
-When notification will be sent exactly?
+2. **In the `Order` class itself you see a bunch of low level methods which are deep implementation details.** What public method should I call?
+When notification will be sent, exactly?

 This code is much harder to understand than it should be.
-Even if it reusable, this complexity in too big for my head.
+Even if it reusable, this complexity in too large for my head.
 Let's try...

 ## Composition